 - If you do not speak English, please arrange to have a translator present, otherwise your test may need to be re-scheduled.

-- Refer to the back of your requisition or ask your physician if there are any other specific preparations required for your procedure.
+- Ask your physician if there are any other specific preparations required for your procedure.

 Where to Find Us